BahneGork/notenote.link/_notes/No Graph/5e Reference/Legendary Creatures.md

----title: Legendary Creatures---
+---title: Legendary Creaturestags: notesseason: summertoc: truecomments: true---
 # Legendary Creatures

 A legendary creature can do things that ordinary creatures can't.
 It can take special actions outside its turn, and it might exert magical influence for miles around.